Orange Belgium continually invests in its mobile network to provide high-quality services and be at the forefront of technology.

 A business tariff plan

-At Orange, nothing could be easier: business customers with a 4G tariff plan will be able to discover 5G at no additional cost.
+At Orange, nothing could be easier: business customers with a 4G tariff can already discover 5G at no additional cost.

 A 5G compatible or 5G Ready smartphone